2yuri/logg/README.md

 ## Open Source Cloud logging library in Go.

 ## About the project
+- Connect your golang microservices logs with this engine!
 - Send your logs to kafka, rabbitMQ or REST!
+And then manage them!
-(Feel free to implement more writers if you want!)
+- Feel free to implement more writers

 ## Instalation
 ``go get -u github.com/hyperyuri/logg``